SaladTechnologies/comfyui-api/README.md

 ## Image To Image Workflows

 The ComfyUI API server supports image-to-image workflows, allowing you to submit an image and receive a modified version of that image in response.
-This is useful for tasks such as image inpainting, style transfer, and other image manipulation tasks.
+This is useful for tasks such as image in-painting, style transfer, and other image manipulation tasks.

 To use image-to-image workflows, you can submit an image as a base64-encoded string, or a URL.
 The server will automatically detect the input type and process the image accordingly, using an appropriate storage provider if necessary.

 Here's an example of doing this in a `LoadImage` node: